Houston donors gather in honor of scholarships and philanthropy

 Jeramiah Dickey joined the University of Houston Athletics Department in May 2010 as associate athletics director for development.
-In the fall of 2012, Dickey was promoted to associate athletics director for external relations.
+In the Spring of 2014, Dickey was promoted to senior associate athletics director for external relations.

 Dickey came to Houston after serving for more than three years as assistant athletics director for development at the University of Akron.
 During his tenure, he oversaw the Zips Athletics Scholarship Fund and solicited restricted sport-specific donations as well as major and capital campaign gifts.

 In a four-year stretch, his office increased overall giving from nearly $900,000 in 2005-06 to more than $2.2 million in 2009-10.
 It was the first time in the history of the Akron Athletics Department that giving topped the $2 million mark.

 Dickey played a key role in creating and capital campaign initiatives including naming opportunities for a variety of projects, including InfoCision Stadium-Summa Field, the Lee Jackson Track and Field Complex, the Lee Jackson Soccer Facility and the Center for Basketball Excellence in James A. Rhodes Arena.